qualiaMachine/Intro_GCP_for_ML/episodes/02-Data-storage.md

 - Click **Create bucket**.

 #### 3a.
 Getting Started (bucket name and tags)
 - **Provide a bucket name**: Enter a globally unique name.
-For this workshop, we can use the following naming convention to easily locate our buckets: `teamname_first-lastname_dataname` (e.g., sinkorswim_john-doe_titanic)
+For this workshop, we can use the following naming convention to easily locate our buckets: `teamname-firstlastname-dataname` (e.g., sinkorswim-johndoe-titanic)
 - **Add labels (tags) to track costs**: Add labels to track resource usage and billing.
 If you're working in a shared account, this step is *mandatory*.
 If not, it's still recommended to help you track your own costs!
     - `project = teamname` (your team's name)
     - `name = name` (firstname-lastname)